Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee Performance Insights

-- The Volunteers are outscoring opponents by 13.5 points per game with a +176 scoring differential overall.
-They put up 77.8 points per game (115th in college basketball) and allow 64.3 per contest (38th in college basketball).
+- The Volunteers' +176 scoring differential (outscoring opponents by 13.5 points per game) is a result of scoring 77.8 points per game (115th in college basketball) while giving up 64.3 per contest (38th in college basketball).

-- Tennessee wins the rebound battle by 4.7 boards on average.
-It records 39.2 rebounds per game, which ranks 75th in college basketball, while its opponents pull down 34.5 per outing.
+- Tennessee wins the rebound battle by an average of 4.7 boards.
+It is collecting 39.2 rebounds per game (75th in college basketball) compared to its opponents' 34.5 per contest.

 - The Volunteers rank 123rd in college basketball with 97.8 points scored per 100 possessions, and 19th in college basketball defensively with 80.8 points conceded per 100 possessions.

-- Tennessee has won the turnover battle by 2.4 turnovers per game, committing 10.5 (77th in college basketball action) while forcing 12.9 (108th in college basketball).
+- Tennessee has won the turnover battle by 2.4 turnovers per game, committing 10.5 (77th in college basketball play) while forcing 12.9 (108th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.